TVLukeProductions/TrashPlay/README.md

 -> Release 1.0.1

 ### 14.12.2014
-* Bugfix: "App crash on oriantation change".
+* Bugfix[Critical]: "App crash on oriantation change".

 -> Release 1.0.2

-* Bugfix: No RadioMode when multiple playlists, even if one is turned off -> Release 1.0.4
+* Bugfix: No RadioMode when multiple playlists, even if one is turned off

+-> Release 1.0.4

 * Bugfix: "Radiostations can not have a space in their name"
 * Bugfix: "Songs that are in one deactivated playlist do not show up"
 * Bugfix: "App scrobbles to TrashPlays Last.fm account even if not in TrashMode"
 * Previous Button hat jetzt überhaupt erstmal eine Funktion
 * String encoding von Playlists verbessert
 * Massive verbesserungen bei Radio funktionen

 -> Release 1.0.5

 ### 15.12.2014